Clinical Lecturer in Public Health

 MBChb, DTM&H, Msc, PhD, MFPH, FRSPH, FHEA

 John’s medical school training was at the University of Aberdeen, graduating in 2007.
 Following this he completed his foundation medical training in hospitals in the north east of Scotland.
 John then spent a year in Auckland, NZ, working as a junior doctor in medicine for the elderly and surgery.
-On returning to the UK, John worked in the Evidence Review Group at the University of Aberdeen appraising the clinical and cost effectiveness of new medications for NICE.
+On returning to the UK, he worked in the Evidence Review Group at the University of Aberdeen appraising the clinical and cost effectiveness of new medications for NICE.
 During this period, John spent three months at the Liverpool School of Topical Medicine undertaking the Diploma of Tropical Medicine and Hygiene.
 He also attained a distinction for his Master’s degree in public health and also won Division and College prizes for his thesis looking at vitamin D supplementation and heart disease.

 John’s career progress to date is as follows: